anish-lakkapragada/tricli/README.md

 # trie challenge repo

-This repo contains all the work for my challenge.
+This repo contains all the work for my challenge

 To read about the server-side of the challenge, the file server_README.md goes over how the server and REST API was built.
 The lambda_function.py file is also explained in that readme.